breach/gig.fs/README.md

 On each store, read oplog
 Compare each store oplogs
-If discrepancies, push ops to oplogs unaware of them Otherwise push a new value to all oplogs
+If discrepancies, push ops to oplogs unaware of them Otherwise push a new value to all oplogs for pruning

 ```